ljnissen/gocode/README.md

-# Go tutorial
+# GO tutorial

-This is a Go tutorial based on my own understanding of Golang.
+This is a Go tutorial based on my own understanding of golang.